U.S. Renewable Energy Factsheet

 - Each year, electricity from hydrothermal sources offsets the emission of 4.1 million tons of CO2, 80 thousand tons of nitrogen oxides, and 110 thousand tons of particulate matter from coal-powered plants.21 Some geothermal facilities produce solid waste such as salts and minerals that must be disposed of in approved sites, but some by-products can be recovered and recycled.20

-- Electricity generated from geothermal power plants is projected to increase from 16.4 billion kWh in 2019 to 52.2 billion kWh in 2050 and has the potential to exceed 500 GW, which is half of the current U.S. capacity.2,22
+- Electricity generated from geothermal power plants is projected to increase from 15.6 billion kWh in 2020 to 49.8 billion kWh in 2050.
+Geothermal electricity generation has the potential to exceed 500 GW, which is half of the current U.S. capacity.2,22

 - While electricity generated from hydropower is virtually emission free, significant levels of methane and CO2 may be emitted through the decomposition of vegetation in the reservoir.24 Other environmental concerns include fish injury and mortality, habitat degradation, and water quality impairment.
 “Fish-friendly” turbines and smaller dams help mitigate some of these problems.25